 A 13-month-old LlamaIndex bug re-embeds unchanged content

 A re-indexing hash bug in llama-index-core re-embeds byte-identical content on every scheduled run that crosses a calendar day.
-I verified it end to end against real OpenAI billing.
-The bug has shipped in defaults for thirteen months, inside the SimpleDirectoryReader path that every official quickstart uses.
+It has been shipping in defaults for thirteen months, inside the SimpleDirectoryReader path that every official quickstart uses.
+I verified it end to end against real OpenAI billing, and source-verified the behavior across every fsspec backend maintained by the fsspec organization.

-This is a walk through both bugs, why the same pair produces opposite behaviour across the ecosystem, the experiments that demonstrate them, and the three-line fix that decouples them.
+This is a walk through both issues, why they produce opposite behavior, the experiments that demonstrate them, and the three-line fix that decouples them.
 Reproducers: github.com/stirelli/llamaindex-embedding-churn.
-Fix filed upstream: issue #21461, PR #21462.
+Fix submitted as issue #21461 and PR #21462.

 TL;DR

 Node.hash,TextNode.hash, and theIngestionCachekey all include metadata viaMetadataMode.ALL, ignoringexcluded_embed_metadata_keys.
 Any change to a “volatile” metadata field flips the hash and forces a re-embed of otherwise-unchanged content.SimpleDirectoryReaderon a local filesystem populates date-only timestamps.
 Scheduled re-indexing silently re-embeds modified files across calendar-day boundaries.
-Verified end to end against real OpenAI billing.- The bug fires today, at day-level precision, on every fsspec backend whose
+Verified end to end against real OpenAI billing.- The bug fires today on every fsspec backend whose

 _info()emits a lowercasemtime,atime, orcreatedkey.
-Source-verified active today: local filesystem, GCS (gcsfs), SFTP (sshfsand built-insftp), SMB (built-insmb), HDFS via pyarrow (built-inarrow), and in-memory (built-inmemory). - The bug is masked today on every fsspec backend that emits timestamps under other key names (
+Source-verified active: local filesystem, GCS, SFTP, SMB, HDFS via pyarrow, in-memory. - The bug is masked today on every backend that emits timestamps under different key names (

-LastModified,last_modified,modifiedTime,creation_time, etc.), or no timestamps at all.
-Source-verified masked today: S3 (s3fs), Azure Blob (adlfs), Alibaba OSS (ossfs), OpenStack Swift (swiftspec), TOS (tosfs), Google Drive (gdrive-fsspec), Dropbox (dropboxdrivefs), IPFS (ipfsspec), OpenDAL (opendalfs), and the built-in HTTP, WebHDFS, FTP, DBFS, GitHub, Gist, and Git.
-A single upstream commit todefault_file_metadata_funcwould lift the mask on every one of them simultaneously. - Any caller on any backend that writes a custom
+LastModified,last_modified,modifiedTime, etc.) or no timestamps at all.
+Source-verified masked: S3, Azure Blob, Alibaba OSS, OpenStack Swift, TOS, Google Drive, Dropbox, IPFS, OpenDAL, plus the built-in HTTP, WebHDFS, FTP, DBFS, GitHub, Gist, and Git backends.
+A single change todefault_file_metadata_funcwould lift the mask on every one of them simultaneously. - Any caller on any backend that writes a custom

 file_metadatacallable to get proper timestamps is already vulnerable, at whatever precision that callable provides, regardless of which backend the documents live on.
 Proof in Experiment C of the reproducer. - Fix: change

 MetadataMode.ALLtoMetadataMode.EMBEDin three sites.
 Respects the existingexcluded_embed_metadata_keysexclusion list.
-Filed as issue #21461 and PR #21462.
+Submitted as issue #21461 and PR #21462.

 Am I affected?
 A 60-second check